GuillaumeBouchetEpitech/all-cpp-websocket-client-server/README.md

 ```

-## The Network Wrapper:
+## <a name="network-wrapper-anchor"></a> The Network Wrapper:
 * is written in C++ and compiled to a native archive or a wasm bytecode
   * the native part contains
     * an abstracted http server
+      * host, port, total-threads (boost::strand if 2 or more threads)
     * an abstracted websocket server
+      * host, port, total-threads (boost::strand if 2 or more threads)
     * an abstracted websocket client
+      * rely on boost beast websocket
+      * use a worker thread
   * the wasm part contains
     * an abstracted websocket client
+      * rely on emscripten websocket
 * the native parts rely on boost Asio beast
   * rely on boost executor(s)
     * which in turn, rely on boost strand
       * [which is a more efficient way to use multi-threading](https://www.crazygaze.com/blog/2016/03/17/how-strands-work-and-why-you-should-use-them/)
-* abstracting it away in that kind of wrapper
+* benefit(s) of the wrapper
+  * easily reusable
-  * make boost slow compilation happens only once
+  * make boost (very) slow compilation happens only once
   * allow the client-side to work in native and wasm with nearly the same code

+* all of the network code is abstracted and located in the network-wrapper
+  * native wrapper: native archive (static library)
+  * wasm wrapper: wasm bytecode (static library)

 ```mermaid